orkes-io/docs/docs/templates/examples/scanning-an-endpoint-and-triggering-pagerduty-alert.md

 In this example, we are looking to find failure instances of the workflow **sample_tracker_workflow** on the playground environment of Orkes Conductor in a 10-minute window.

-An example payload for pagerduty integration could look like:
+An example payload for Pagerduty integration could look like:

 Endpoint: `POST https://events.pagerduty.com/v2/enqueue`